University Policies

 5.0 Responsibilities

-Brown Employees: Brown employees must be sensitive to the possibility of a conflict of interest existing in the employment of members of their Family.
-Employees should exercise caution to ensure that no conflict of interest or potential for conflict of interest occurs.
-If an applicant being interviewed is a member of the Immediate Family of a current employee, the employee must notify the hiring supervisor and University Human Resources.
+Brown Employees: Brown employees must be sensitive to the possibility of a conflict of interest existing in the employment of their Family Members.
+Employees should exercise caution to ensure that no conflict of interest, or potential for conflict of interest, occurs.
+If an applicant being interviewed is a Family Member of a current employee, the employee must immediately notify the hiring supervisor and University Human Resources.

 6.0 Consequences for Violating this Policy